 – Source: Think with Google

-First-party cookies are set by and sent to the domain of the website you're on.
+First-party cookies are set by and sent to the website domain you're on.

-First-party cookies, the type typically used to improve a user's browsing experience, are not shared with third-party advertisers.
+First-party cookies are typically used to improve a user's browsing experience and are not shared with third-party advertisers.
 These are often seen in the form of autofill, which lets users quickly fill out forms or enter their login credentials.
-With these cookies, only the user and the website have access to them - outside advertisers cannot get access.
+With these cookies, only the user and the website can access them - outside advertisers cannot get access.

 Recently, Google reassured internet users everywhere that they have no beef with first-party cookies because these convenient data stores are here to stay for a long time.